hyperspy/hyperspy/doc/user_guide/io.rst

 Gatan Digital Micrograph
 ------------------------

-Hyperspy supports reading dm3 files but the reading features are not complete (and probably they will never be because it is not an open standard format).
-That said we know that this is an important feature and if loading a particular dm3 file fails for you, please report an issue in the `issues tracker <github.com/hyperspy/hyperspy/issues>`_ to make us aware of the problem.
+Hyperspy can read dm3 files but the reading features are not complete (and probably they will never be because it is not an open standard format).
+That said, we know that this is an important feature and if loading a particular dm3 file fails for you, please report it as an issue in the `issues tracker <github.com/hyperspy/hyperspy/issues>`_ to make us aware of the problem.

 .. _fei-format:

 FEI TIA ser and emi
 -------------------

-Hyperspy supports reading ``ser`` and ``emi`` files but the reading features are not complete (and probably they will never be because it is not an open standard format).
-That said we know that this is an important feature and if loading a particular ser or emi file fails for you, please report an issue in the `issues tracker <github.com/hyperspy/hyperspy/issues>`_ to make us aware of the problem.
+Hyperspy can read ``ser`` and ``emi`` files but again the reading features are not complete (and probably they will never be because it is not an open standard format).
+That said we know that this is an important feature and if loading a particular ser or emi file fails for you, please report it as an issue in the `issues tracker <github.com/hyperspy/hyperspy/issues>`_ to make us aware of the problem.

-Hyperspy (unlike in TIA) can read data directly from the ``.ser`` files.
+Hyperspy (unlike TIA) can read data directly from the ``.ser`` files.
 However, by doing so, the experiment information that is stored in the emi file is lost.
 Therefore it is reccommend to load using the ``.emi`` file.

-When reading an ``.emi`` file if there are several ``.ser`` files associated to it, all of them will be read and returned as a list.
+When reading an ``.emi`` file if there are several ``.ser`` files associated with it, all of them will be read and returned as a list.